chikara-chan/layout/README.md

 ## Introduction

 - `layout-reboot.css` merely normalize
-- `layout-grid.css` merely grid system
+- `layout-grid.css` integration of normalize and flex system and utilities
-- `layout.css` integration of normalize and grid system and utilities
+- `layout-flex.css` integration of normalize and grid system and utilities

 ## Features